 The acceptable word count for all text-based assessment tasks is plus or minus 10%.
 Marks and comments will only be given for that work which is within the limit.

 Students are expected to complete all assessment tasks with honesty and integrity, only submitting work that is their own, and acknowledging the ideas and/or writing of others where applicable.
 Tutors are available face to face on campus and online for assistance with referencing and academic writing, via the Library and Studiosity 24/7 Study Help.
+Librarians provide information literacy support such as research, referencing, resource selection and Endnote assistance, face to face or online.
+You can book an appointment with them via the library website or drop in.

 Any perceived incidents of academic misconduct in any form will be handled in accordance with the Academic Integrity Policy.